Christopher Chataway: ILEA

 In 1967 the Conservatives unexpectedly won control of the Inner London Education Authority and the party leadership was horrified to discover that their newly elected councillors were going to try to break up comprehensive schools and replace them with secondary modern and grammar schools.
 Chataway, with relevant ministerial experience, was persuaded to take over.
-He was elected an Alderman and appointed Leader of the Education Committee.
+He was elected an alderman and appointed leader of the education committee.
 Eventually cajoling his colleagues into a more moderate line, he avoided a head-on collision with Edward Short (the Labour Education Secretary) and proceeded with those schemes for secondary reorganisation that he regarded as well founded.

 Heath government

 Chataway was keen to return to Parliament, and the opportunity came in a byelection in Chichester in May 1969.
 He then resigned as ILEA Leader.
-With the return of a Conservative Government in 1970 after refusing the offer of Sports Minister he was appointed by Edward Heath as Minister for Posts and Telecommunications and made a Privy Counsellor.
+With the return of a Conservative government in 1970, and after refusing the offer of sports minister, he was appointed by Edward Heath as Minister for Posts and Telecommunications and made a privy counsellor.
 In this post he took charge of introducing commercial radio for the first time, ending the BBC monopoly.
 He also introduced to parliament the complete end to the restrictions on broadcasting hours on television and radio.
 The restrictions on broadcasting hours were gradually eased from early 1971 and lifted fully in January 1972.
 After a reshuffle in April 1972 he was Minister for Industrial Development.